 Kidney disease includes conditions that damage your kidneys and decrease their ability to keep you healthy.
 If kidney disease gets worse, wastes can build to high levels in your blood and make you feel sick.
 You may develop complications like high blood pressure, anemia (low blood count), weak bones, poor nutritional health and nerve damage.

-Also, kidney disease increases your risk of having heart and blood vessel disease.
+Kidney disease also increases your risk of having heart and blood vessel disease.
 These problems may happen slowly over a long period of time.
-Chronic kidney disease may be caused by diabetes, high blood pressure and other disorders.
+Diabetes, high blood pressure and other disorders can cause Kidney disease.
 Early detection and treatment can often keep chronic kidney disease from getting worse.
-When kidney disease progresses, it may eventually lead to kidney failure, which requires dialysis or a kidney transplant to maintain life.
+Kidney disease may lead to kidney failure which requires dialysis or a kidney transplant.

 Kidney Disease, Kidney Failure Symptoms and Treatment— How Palliative Care Can Help

-The burdens of kidney disease and kidney failure can be profound.
-In addition to the physical and emotional issues, you and your family also have to make difficult decisions regarding your care.
+The challenges of kidney disease and kidney failure can be profound.
+In addition to the physical and emotional issues, you and your family also have to make difficult decisions about your care.

-Palliative care specialists partner with you, your family, your kidney doctor (nephrologist) and other health professionals to provide comprehensive medical care.
-Focusing on pain and symptom management, communication, coordination and general support, palliative care teams can assist at any point in your disease.
+Palliative care specialists partner with you, your family, your kidney doctor (nephrologist) and other health professionals to provide pain and symptom management, communication, coordination of care, and family caregiver support.

-Managing symptoms is part of palliative care.
-Working closely with your kidney doctor, the palliative care team will help manage your symptoms.
-These may be related to blood pressure, heart disease, diabetes, depression, anxiety or other conditions.
-The team will also help you make critical decisions about your options, including the one treatment offered to nearly every patient with advancing kidney disease: dialysis.
+The team will also help you make critical decisions about your treatment options, including the one treatment offered to nearly every patient with advancing kidney disease: dialysis.

-The team will guide you in sorting out your personal values, your attitudes regarding treatment and your family’s collective goals.
+The team will help you match your goals to your treatment choices.
 They will help you understand and decide what dialysis might add to your quality of life.
-And, they will help you balance that against any drawbacks.
+And they will help you balance that against any drawbacks.

-Patients eligible for a kidney transplant often turn to palliative care before, during and after their surgery.
-As with dialysis, getting a transplant has its own risks and rewards, and needs to be examined carefully before choosing it as a treatment option.
+Patients who need a kidney transplant turn to palliative care before, during and after surgery.
+Getting a transplant has its own risks and rewards so it has to be examined carefully before choosing it as a treatment option.